 Promoting the Advancement of Black Women in Music

-TThe SCALE Fellowship is designed to provide individualized artist development, entrepreneurial skill-building curriculum, and intentional opportunities for Black women in music to connect, share, learn, grow, and collaborate.
+The SCALE Fellowship provides individualized artist development, entrepreneurial skill-building curriculum, and intentional opportunities for Black women in music to connect, share, learn, grow, and collaborate.
 Each cohort will accept up to 8 participants for the 8-month residency program and provide Fellows with a financial award for acceptance into the program along with additional funds for: equipment, technology, business development, recording, branding, and legal support.
-SCALE will support Black women in music who are artist entrepreneurs in designing business structures along with space to create work and perfect their craft.
-The program will provide resources (knowledge, network, financial, space) as well as the support, both structural and strategic, needed to develop a sustainable career path and overcome the challenges that exist for Black artists in Pittsburgh.
+SCALE supports Black women in music who are artist entrepreneurs in designing their business structures by facilitating the space to create work and perfect their craft.
+The program provides resources (knowledge, network, financial, space) as well as structural and strategic support which is needed to develop a sustainable career path and overcome the challenges that exist for Black artists in Pittsburgh and the nation.

 About the Program